Open-Health-Manager/patient-data-receipt-fsh/input/pagecontent/Implementation.md

 - a FHIR base server URL
 - the individual's account name on that FHIR server

 To implement via [FHIR Messaging](https://www.hl7.org/fhir/messaging.html), collecting organization SHALL send all data collected in a timely manner to the [`$process-message`](https://www.hl7.org/fhir/messageheader-operation-process-message.html) operation within the individual's designated destination endpoint.
-The operation SHALL be invoked asynchronously (http://server/base/$process-message?async=true).
 The MessageHeader of the provided bundle SHALL include
 - the patient data receipt event uri (`urn:mitre:healthmanager:pdr`)
 - the individual's designated account in the account extension.